HeyLip/3D_LiDAR_autolabeling_SLAM/README.md

 * 3D labels contains 3D detection boxes under [KITTI](http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=3d) convention.
 Each `.lbl` file consits of a numpy array of size Nx7, where N is the number of objects detected.
 Each row of the array is a 3D detection box: [x, y, z, w, l, h, ry].
 More information about the KITTI coordinate system can be found from [mmdetection3d](https://github.com/open-mmlab/mmdetection3d) or [KITTI website](http://www.cvlibs.net/publications/Geiger2013IJRR.pdf).
 * 2D labels contains MaskRCNN detection boxes and segmentation masks.
 Each `.lbl` file consists of of a dictionary with two keys: `pred_boxes` and `pred_masks`.
 Boxes and masks are stored as numpy array of size Nx4 and NxHxW.

-# 4. License
+# 3. License
 HSNS-SLAM includes the part of third-party open-source software DSP-SLAM, which itself includes third-party open-source software.
 DSP-SLAM includes the third-party open-source software ORB-SLAM2, which itself includes third-party open-source software.
 Each of these components have their own license.
 HSNS-SLAM is released under [GPLv3 license](LICENSE) in line with ORB-SLAM2.
 For a list of all code/library dependencies (and associated licenses), please see [Dependencies.md](Dependencies.md).

-# 6. Acknowledgements
+# 4. Acknowledgements
 Research presented here has been supported by the UCL Centre for Doctoral Training in Foundational AI under UKRI grant number EP/S021566/1.
 We thank [Wonbong Jang](https://sites.google.com/view/wbjang/home) and Adam Sherwood for fruitful discussions.
 We are also grateful to [Binbin Xu](https://www.doc.ic.ac.uk/~bx516/) and [Xin Kong](https://kxhit.github.io/) for their patient code testing!